The cavesson is the ultimate tool to help us with Straightness Training.

 - The chin strap is too loose when the cavesson slides over the nose.

-- The chin strap is too tight when you can’t put two fingers under the nose band.
+- The chin strap is too tight when you can’t put two fingers under the noseband.

-It should not be fastened like the the throat latch of a bridle (fist between latch and jaw) but tighter in order to keep the cheek pieces from getting in the eyes of the horse.
+It should not be fastened like the throat latch of a bridle (fist between latch and jaw) but tighter, in order to keep the cheek pieces from getting in the eyes of the horse.

 But if you want to have it fixed you can add an elastic band to avoid lowering of the strap during training.